onearth00/RoboND-Kinematics-Project/README.md

 5->6 | -pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0

 #### 3. Create individual transformation matrices at each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
-Mathetically, the eventual homogeneous transform expressed as:
+Mathematically, the eventual homogeneous transform is expressed as:

 `T0_G = T0_1 * T1_2 * T2_3 * T3_4 * T4_5 * T5_6* T6_G`